dfo-mar-odis/shinySpatialApp/README.md

 9. Once all lights are green, the pull request will be accepted and the new code merged into main branch.

+## **Updating Data & Metadata**

+Note: this is only relevant for DFO project developers that have access to the IN folder.

+When metadata is updated in the preprocessing, you need to resave it to the local data directory before it will update in the rendered reports.
+For this:

+1. Run the whole preprocessing script up to the save line.
+See this link for an example of a pre-processing file: https://github.com/dfo-mar-odis/shinySpatialApp/blob/main/reports/sections/rockweed/rockweed_preprocessing.R

+2. Run it again with remoteFileSavePath instead of the local one.

 ## **How to add content to the report**

 The following provides guidance on how to include titles and subtitles throughout the report to match the formatting.
 Main modules are presented, with dummy subtitles for data titles and search-area results.